-The use of zoning incentives/allowance through a D.O.R. primarily benefits a developer/buyer instead of solely rewarding the existing landowner (unless potentially, the landowner is a willing developer):
+The use of zoning incentives/allowance through a D.O.R. primarily benefits a developer/investor instead of solely rewarding passive property owners:

-- Enables additional density to be allowed by the buyer/developer based on a proposed project, instead of giving away density to existing owners via a typical Specific Plan upgrade in zoning
+- Enables additional density to be managed and allowed by the investor/developer based on a proposed project, via zoning strategies

 - Additional density awarded for projects that provide contributions toward, or implement infrastructure and/or community amenities, from a pre-approved list of D.O.R. projects